97Sichan/PostgreSql/README.md

 ### These are the answers to the Acitivty Questions.

 #### Q.01 - 15 : Selecting cloumns, Filtering rows, Aggregate functions, Sorting and Grouping
+#### Q.16 - 22 : Introduction to joins, Outer joins and Cross joins